econpy/torque/README.md

 ...
 ```

-Now move the `torque.php` file to your webserver and set the permissions.
+Now move the `torque.php` file to your webserver and set the appropriate permissions on it.
 Assuming the document root for your Apache server is located at `/var/www`, you could do:

 ```bash
 mkdir /var/www/torque